ezclap-tv/mu-lang/tour.md

 // - green threads

 // spawning tasks works as follows:
-// arguments are evaluated, a new stack is created, the arguments
-// are copied over to the new stack, and the function is called
-// in the context of the new stack.
+// arguments are evaluated, a new stack is created, the arguments are copied over to the new stack, and the function is called in the context of the new stack.
-// because the runtime is single threaded, the spawned task won't begin
-// executing until the current module is blocked on some I/O, or it
+// because the runtime is single threaded, the spawned task won't begin executing until the current module blocks on some I/O or finishes executing. spawn task()
-// itself finishes executing.
-spawn task()

 // spawn a "block"